Can You Reheat Pesto Pasta?

 Sauté or stir-fry

-You already know we don't normally condone heating pesto on the hob, but in the case of leftover pesto-pasta, a quick sauté in a wok or saucepan with a little vegetable oil is perfectly fine with us.
+You already know we don't usually condone heating pesto on the hob, but in the case of leftover pesto pasta, a quick sauté in a wok or saucepan with some vegetable oil is perfectly fine.

 Microwave

 Add a couple of teaspoons of water to your leftover pasta, cover with cling film, and microwave on the reheat setting for 30 seconds.
-Stir the pasta, return it to the microwave, and continue this process until the pasta is piping hot.
+Stir the pasta, return it to the microwave, and continue until it is piping hot.
 It's not a Michelin-starred technique, but it works.

 Bake in the oven

 There's no shame in oven-baking leftover pesto pasta.
 It completely changes the texture, but in a different way, not necessarily in a worse way.
 Covering your pan with tinfoil will limit moisture loss and help prevent the pasta from burning on the edges.
-It should need no more than about 10-12 minutes in a 180°C oven.
+It should take 10-12 minutes to cook in a 180°C oven.

 A quick note on air fryers and pressure cookers

-We all know air fryers are awesome at creating the crispiest, healthiest chips, but when it comes to reheating foods like pesto or pasta, they are hopeless.
-As for pressure cookers, well, you could use the 'warm' function, but we think it's a waste of electricity compared to the much better options outlined above.
+We all know air fryers are fantastic at creating the crispiest, healthiest chips, but they are hopeless at reheating foods like pesto or pasta.
+As for pressure cookers, you could use the 'warm' function, but it's a waste of electricity compared to the much better options outlined above.